hallmar/Eurorack-Modules/Stereo EQ/readme.md

 I edited some values but otherwise it's just the basic schematic from Douglas Self's Small Signal Audio Design.

 ## Where/how to order
-Might sell some when it's read and I have a working prototype.
+Might sell some when it's ready and I have a working prototype.

 ## Designed With